Liver detox: the complete guide to intelligently detoxifying your liver

 Going too fast: restriction, frustration, rebound effect

-The main mistake is wanting to change everything in 48 hours.
+The main mistake is trying to change everything in 48 hours.
 Very strict routines increase frustration and promote the rebound effect.
-A useful liver detox resembles a progressive adjustment: less alcohol, more fiber, more sleep, more movement.
+A useful liver detox resembles a gradual adjustment: less alcohol, more fiber, more sleep, more movement.

 The body responds better to regularity than to shocks.
 Lasting benefits come from a stable foundation: smoother blood sugar, soothed digestion, deeper sleep.